 After Disaster Strikes

-One of the most stressful times for a commercial property owner is when they have unoccupied space.
+One of the most stressful times for commercial property owners is when they have unoccupied space.
 The loss in revenue, especially during times of economic uncertainty, can be a tough pill to swallow and a daunting reality.
-This is a time when building owners should embrace sustainable change and look for ways to improve upon their commercial space.
+This is a time when building owners should embrace sustainable change and look for ways to improve their commercial space.

 Traditional renovations that some owners might consider are superficial, like changing the flooring or painting the walls.
 But if you embrace a change to solar energy, you can widen your tenet pool.